The Machine (1994 film): Plot

-Zyto, having discovered that Lacroix has cancer, becomes determined to escape from the psychiatrist's body.
+Zyto, having discovered that Lacroix has cancer, becomes desperate to escape from the psychiatrist's body.
 He arranges a meeting with Lacroix: Zyto gloats about murdering Marianne, but also tells Lacroix that he is willing to reverse the mind-swapping process.

 Lacroix and Zyto get back to Lacroix's laboratory but Zyto, having understood how the device works, overpowers Lacroix and locks him into the basement.
 Zyto then brings Léonard to the laboratory and uses the device on the boy and himself, planning to start a new life in the child's body.

 Zyto, now in Léonard's body, calls Marie, feigning panic and telling her that his father has left home and is in danger because of a bad man.
-Marie gets back home and cuddles in bed with her "son", who then butchers her with a knife.
+Marie returns home and cuddles in bed with her "son", who then butchers her with a knife.

 Lacroix manages to break free.
 He brings Léonard, trapped in his father's body and totally bewildered, with him upstairs, only to be faced by Zyto pointing a gun at them.
 Marie, dying and covered in blood, stumbles into the corridor, distracting Zyto and allowing Lacroix to overpower him.

 Marie succumbs to her injuries.
 Lacroix uses the device to return everyone's minds to their original bodies.
 He kills Zyto and destroys the machine.
 Léonard is driven insane by the ordeal.

-Later on, Lacroix is back to the psychiatric hospital, this time as a patient.
+Later on, Lacroix is back at the psychiatric hospital, this time as a patient.
 A broken man, he awaits death, hoping that Léonard can one day recover from his trauma and forgive him.